 Statin drugs are the most commonly prescribed drug in the United States and rates are growing worldwide.
 Over the past 30 years, since the development of statins the recommended levels of cholesterol continue to be lowered to where it is not uncommon to see physicians aiming for total cholesterol levels of 170 or lower.
 The controversy over the use of statins and ideal cholesterol levels is a discussion all its own, but the connection of statins and peripheral neuropathy is one that has been largely overlooked by the medical community.

 Medical research and data are quite clear that the connection exists.
 However it seems as if the general medical community is relatively silent when it comes to reducing statin use due to peripheral neuropathy.
 Conventional medical thinking likely would simply add on a anti-seizure medication like Lyrica or Gabapentin in order to block the brain from feeling pain.
 The side effects of these medications can be debilitating in their own right.

 Inhibit the formation of cholesterol

 Cholesterol is necessary for nerve signaling and conduction.
 It is a thin lipid coat that covers all cells and is a necessary part of neuron function.
-Without enough cholesterol, all signaling in the body can go haywire and especially susceptible to this is the peripheral nervous system.
-Statin drugs reduce cholesterol to dangerous levels in the body which affect nerve signaling.
+Without enough cholesterol, all signaling in the body can go haywire, and especially susceptible to this is the peripheral nervous system.
+Statin drugs reduce cholesterol to dangerous levels in the body which affects nerve signaling.

 Statins ultimately cause damage to the sheath of neurons by limiting the cholesterol available to provide the lipid coating needed.
 This leaves the neuron vulnerable to more damage and unable to signal and transmit energy correctly.